‘Bold And The Beautiful’ Recap For Wednesday, March 4: Liam Tells Steffy That He Misses Beth

 — Bold & The Beautiful (@BandB_CBS) March 4, 2020

-The soap opera also featured Carter Walton (Lawrence Saint-Victor) who found Zoe alone in the design room.
+The soap opera also featured Carter Walton (Lawrence Saint-Victor) finding Zoe alone in the design room.
 He congratulated her on her engagement to Thomas.
 Zoe then told him that she and the designer wanted to get married right away.
 Carter couldn’t believe how quickly they wanted to tie the knot.

 Steffy Forrester arrived at work to find an irate Hope.
 The blonde told her stepsister that Thomas and Zoe were going to get married immediately.
 Hope then left the office.
 Steffy then confronted Thomas.
 As reported by The Inquisitr, Steffy blasted Thomas and asked him what he was trying to achieve.
 She asked him if he really wanted a future with Zoe or was he actually hoping to be with Hope.
 Steffy realized that Liam and Brooke had been right about him all along.